 configured by KioskForge, it is inserted into the target machine, which

 is then powered on, and the actual "forge process" takes place.
-Over
+In less

-less than thirty minutes, the forge process configures, updates,
+than thirty minutes, the forge process configures, updates, modifies,

-modifies, and prepares the target kiosk machine to work as a kiosk
+and prepares the target kiosk machine to work as a kiosk machine (on a

-machine (on a permanent basis, not requiring any maintenance whatsoever
+permanent basis, not requiring any maintenance whatsoever after the

 You can easily open any .kiosk file in KioskForge simply